Robust inference for threshold regression models: INTRODUCTION

-The last, but not least, goal of this paper is to present asymptotically valid bootstrap schemes for the two continuity tests and for the construction of confidence sets for the threshold location.
-The motivation comes from the observation that the asymptotic critical values sometimes appear to be a poor approximation to the finite sample ones as documented by Hansen $(2000)$ and our Section 6 among others.
-In addition, the first-order validity of the bootstrap is of theoretical interest and it has not been established even under the (shrinking) jump design of Hansen $(2000)$.
-The interest stems from two sets of findings in the literature regarding the failure of bootstrap for non-standard estimators: firstly with cube-root estimators such as the maximum score estimator, and secondly with super-consistent estimators such as the estimator of autoregressive coefficients of unit root processes and the threshold estimator under the non-shrinking jump design, see Abrevaya and Huang $(2005)$, Seijo and Sen $ (2011)$, and Yu $(2014)$, just to name a few.
-Note that the unconstrained estimator of the threshold belongs to the cube-root class under the kink design and to the super-consistent class under the shrinking jump design.
-Unlike failures of bootstrap in the cases listed above, we show that the proposed bootstrap statistics, which build on the wild bootstrap, correctly approximate the sampling distributions of the two scaled quasi likelihood ratio statistics in our settings.
-This contrast is perhaps due to the fact that the nuisance parameter in the asymptotic distribution under the non-shrinking design is infinite-dimensional while the ones in our continuous or shrinking designs are finite-dimensional scaling terms.
-Furthermore, we propose bootstrap test inversion confidence interval for the threshold, also known as the grid bootstrap in Hansen $(1999)$, to enhance the finite sample coverage probability.
+The last goal of this paper is to present valid bootstrap schemes for the\ construction of confidence sets for the threshold location.
+The motivation comes from the fact that sometimes the asymptotic critical values appear to be a poor approximation to the finite-sample ones, as documented by Hansen $ (2000)$ and also in our Section \ref{sec:MC} among others.
+In addition, the first-order validity of the bootstrap is of theoretical interest and it has not been established even under the Hansen's $(2000)$ shrinking jump design.
+The interest stems from two sets of findings in the literature regarding the failure of bootstrap for non-standard estimators: firstly with cube-root estimators such as the maximum score estimator, and secondly with super-consistent estimators such as the estimator of autoregressive coefficients of unit root processes and the threshold estimator under Chan's (1993) model, see Abrevaya and Huang $(2005)$, Seijo and Sen $(2011)$, and Yu $(2014)$, just to name a few.
+Note that the unconstrained estimator of the threshold belongs to the cube-root class under the kink model and to the super-consistent class under the jump models.
+Unlike failures of bootstrap in the cases listed above, we show that the proposed bootstrap statistics, which build on the wild bootstrap, correctly approximate the sampling distribution of the scaled quasi-likelihood ratio statistic in our settings.
+This contrast is perhaps due to the fact that the nuisance parameter in the asymptotic distribution under the non-shrinking model is infinite-dimensional while the ones in our continuous and shrinking specifications are finite-dimensional scaling terms.
+Furthermore, we propose bootstrap test inversion confidence interval for the threshold, also known as the grid bootstrap in Hansen $(1999)$, to enhance the finite-sample coverage probability.